-Perched on the southeast end of Hassel Island, Prince Frederik’s Battery stands guard over the entrance to the harbor.
-This fortification combines Danish and British history.
+Situated on the southeast end of Hassel Island, Prince Frederick’s Battery stands guard over the entrance to the harbor.
+It combines both Danish and British history.

-Below are recent views of the site.
+Below are further images of the site.
 Also, check out the American Battlefield Protection Program Grant project page for more information about the recent studies and preservation efforts at the battery.